ARTbio/startbio/docs/scRNAseq_basics/intro_markers.md

 Wilcoxon Rank Sum test (also called Mann-Whitney).
 He then performs a Bonferroni multiple correction test.

+Here we have changed some parameters to not filter any gene which will be very useful for the enrichment analysis (GSEA) which is based on an ordered list of genes.

 ``` r
 pbmc_markers <- FindAllMarkers(pbmc_small,              #SeuratObject
                                only.pos = FALSE,        #Returns positive and negative gene markers